Mental health counselling benefits for First Nations and Inuit

 What is covered

-Every 12 months, an eligible client can receive up to 22 hours of counselling performed by an eligible provider on a fee-for-service basis (such as, individual, family or group counselling).
+Every 12 months, an eligible client can receive up to 22 hours of counselling performed by an eligible provider on a fee-for-service basis, such as individual or group counselling.
 Additional hours in the same 12 month period may be provided on a case-by-case basis.

 Who can provide mental health counselling